 DPA awareness-raising activities among SMEs (section 8).

 Each section includes a concluding summary of the core findings from the data.
-The final section, section 9, aims towards the future making tentative suggestions derived out of the findings of the data which might be considered further.
+The final section, section 9, aims towards the future by making tentative suggestions derived out of the findings of the data which might be considered further.

-Some key themes that might be pulled out of the report include the necessity of differentiating between general awareness of the GDPR’s existence, awareness and understanding of the broad GDPR concepts, and awareness of how to comply with specific legal obligations within the GDPR.
+Some key themes that emerged from the report include the necessity of differentiating between general awareness of the GDPR’s existence, awareness and understanding of the core GDPR concepts, and awareness of how to comply with specific legal obligations within the GDPR.
 A further theme that arose concerned the unique space occupied by the DPA and their potential role as facilitators of information-sharing between SME associations and larger business.
 A third theme might be described as a need to give greater emphasis to monitoring and evaluating SME needs and SME awareness-raising activities.

 5. Methodology